The value of good posture – One2One New York Gym

 Correcting bad posture requires a bit of vigilance.
 You can do the important strength work with your personal trainer at One2One New York Gym, but you also have to make good posture habitual, becoming aware of your body while sitting and standing over the course of the day.
 Each time you notice your body slumping or slouching, straighten up.
 You can use visual imagery to your advantage to add a psychological boost.
 Think back to a time when you felt supremely confident—a performance of some kind that went really well, perhaps, where others were openly showing you their appreciation.
 Go there.
 Imagine it as clearly as possible and see how it affects your body.

 Good posture is an integral part of good health, and therefore it makes sense to cultivate it.
 It also makes you attractive!
-And the effort is minimal considering the many benefits.Tags: strength work, At One2One New York Gym, New York Gym, training exercises, Exercises For Rotator Cuff Problems, good health
+And the effort is minimal considering the many benefits.Tags: trapezius muscles, shoulder blades, One2One New York Gym, At One2One New York Gym, Exercises For Rotator Cuff Problems, New York Gym